ryanvo504/Genepool/README.md

 ### Querying the Data

-Once you've read in the entire data file,  your program will prompt the user and then wait for input, which will come in this format (not all modifiers are valid for all relationships; see the next section for details):
+Once you've read in the entire data file,  the program will prompt the user and then wait for input, which will come in this format (not all modifiers are valid for all relationships; see the next section for details):